ikalnytskyi/termcolor/docs/index.rst

 fun with a help of `the Force`_.

 Termcolor uses `ANSI color formatting`_, so you can use it on every system that is used such terminals (Linux, Unix, Mac OS).
-In the near future Windows support will be added.
+On Windows, the WinAPI used instead, but some restrictions are applied.

 .. _termcolor: https://github.com/ikalnitsky/termcolor
 .. _the Force: http://starwars.wikia.com/wiki/The_Force